Analida's Ethnic Spoon

 Ingredients needed to make bacalaitos

-Bacalaitos use some very basic and easy to find ingredients.
-If you can't find salted cod you can use salted pollock.
-If you want to use fresh cod or pollock just add some salt as shown in the recipe.
+Bacalaitos use some very basic and easy-to-find ingredients.
+If you can't find salted cod, you can use salted pollock.
+If you want to use fresh cod or pollock, just add some salt as shown in the recipe.

 A photo of the ingredients for bacalaitos.

-• All purpose flour for the batter along with an equal amount of water.
+• All-purpose flour for the batter, along with an equal amount of water.

 • Minced garlic.